akamai/terraform-provider-akamai/docs/resources/appsec_reputation_profile_action.md

 # akamai_appsec_reputation_profile_action

-(Beta) Use the `akamai_appsec_reputation_profile_action` resource to update what action should be taken when a reputation profile's rule is triggered.
+Use the `akamai_appsec_reputation_profile_action` resource to update what action should be taken when a reputation profile's rule is triggered.

 ## Example Usage